Vegan Japanese

 Serve right away

-Take the bok choy out after another minute of sizzling and serve hot.
-It is best eaten straight from the pan when the texture and flavor are at their peak.
+Remove the pak choi after another minute of sizzling and serve immediately.
+It's best eaten straight from the pan, while the texture and flavour are at their peak.

 Finished seared vegan bok choy recipe, garnished with sliced chili, green onions and Japanese ginger pickle